installero/google_forms_ruby/README.md

 When you need to post something to a Google Form from your ruby script.

+# How it works

+I got tired of copypasting field names from Google Forms to my code and created a gem that gets the whole Google Form page using `curb` and grabs input names from it using Nokogiri.

 # Installation

 Add to your `Gemfile`: